Jalalabad State University: Library

-The library of Jalal-Abad State University named after B.Osmonov is home to many thousand of books.
-Every Faculty of Jalal-Abad State University named after B.Osmonov has its own library.
+The library of Jalal-Abad State University is home to many thousand of books.
+Every faculty of the University named has its own library.
 The library of the Medical Faculty is online as well as in person.
 The library has collection of books from many different fields, with many of the books written by international authors.
 The library is also home to video lectures by professors of the university as well as other famous medical video tutors.
-The student of Jalal-Abad State University named after B.Osmonov Medical Faculty can access these video lectures anywhere with the help of Internet, a student user id and password.
-The library of university is under CCTV surveillance 24 hours a day, to promote safety and security.
+Students can access these video lectures anywhere via the Internet.
+The library is under CCTV surveillance 24 hours a day, to promote safety and security.

 Hospitals

 The teaching hospitals are well-equipped with modern diagnostic and treatment facilities to train students at higher scientific and professional levels.
-The university is affiliated to the following hospitals where medical students can go and practice in their free time with the supervision of a qualified medical professional.
+The university is affiliated to the following hospitals where medical students can practice in their free time with the supervision of a qualified medical professional.